Causes and Treatment for Double Vision

 Eye-Related Causes of Double Vision

 You may have double vision and see "ghost" images if you have keratoconus or corneal deterioration.
 People with keratoconus have cone-shaped or bulging corneas that interfere with the transmission of light images to the retina and optic nerve.
 Corneal dystrophies affecting the functioning and/or dimensions of the cornea can also produce double vision and ghost images.
 Specialty corneal transplants is standard treatment for keratoconus and corneal dystrophy.

 Poor quality or insufficient tears impair vision, promote development of infections and prevent your eyelids from spreading any fluid over the eyes during blinking.
 Treatment for eliminating blurry vision due to dry eyes includes lubricating eye drops or insertion of punctual plugs to increase eye fluid content.

 Cranial Nerve Palsy

 If muscles controlling the teaming and positioning of the eyes suffers paralysis, double vision may occur as the eyes struggle to focus on one objects.
 Diabetes, high blood pressure, artery blockage, head injury and tumors are primary causes of cranial nerve palsy.
 Treatment involves vision therapy and embedding prisms in eyeglass lenses to reduce severity of double vision.

-Visit Our Local Optometrist in Florida for More Information About Double Vision
+Visit Our Local Ophthalmologist in Florida for More Information About Double Vision

 Call Eye Care Specialists of Florida today at 407-483-0328 to schedule an appointment for a comprehensive eye exam